What is SEO in Digital Marketing? Complete SEO Tutorial for Beginners

 4. Local SEO

-Local SEO optimizes your online presence to attract customers from relevant local searches.
+Optimizing your online presence through Local SEO helps you draw customers through relevant local searches.
 For businesses serving specific geographic areas, local SEO is absolutely critical.

 Google Business Profile Optimization: Claiming and optimizing your Google Business Profile (formerly Google My Business) is the foundation of local SEO success.